Partner Otaku

 WordPress on Windows Azure

 worpdress_on_azureYesterday was a big day for Automattic and Microsoft folks.
 Matt Mullenweg demonstrated WordPress hosted on Azure during Ray Ozzie’s keynote.
 I was pleasantly surprised to see support for MySQL.
 Very cool imho.
-This will give WordPress users/hosters access to Azure.
-I think Matt stated oddlyspecificthat he saw “Pigs” out of his office windows ;) .
+This will give Wordpress users/hosters access to Azure.
+I think Matt stated oddlyspecificthat he saw “Pigs” out of his office windows ;).
 Additionally, icanhazcheezburger (lolcats, failblog etc.), the largest WordPress site, announced that their new property “Oddly Specific” is now hosted on Azure.

 Written by wesy